 For bikes, the concept retains DOT’s median lanes, but upgrades them to prevent automotive incursions on either side (note the tree-lined medians).
 In addition, the main road will host a second pair of bike lanes (ideally wider than the “service” bike lanes, where possible, to segregate higher-speed cyclists and e-bike riders from slower-speed cyclists on the “service” lanes).
 These lanes would include a tree-lined divider for shade.
 Scooters can make use of the bike lanes so that they can also be protected from general traffic.

 The buffer between the bus lanes and the bike lanes on the main road are not continuous.
 This space – intentionally narrow enough to prevent automotive incursions – has several potential uses, including added pedestrian refuges, walking areas, and a bus bypass:

 [Fig. 3] Illustration of the bus bypass, a short stretch of road allowing buses (e.g. Bx1 Select Bus Service or BxM4 express) to go around stopped buses.
 Illustration also includes curbside bikeshare.

-Bikeshare stations, along with intersection daylighting, will replace some of the curbside parking; increased metering and a residential parking permit program should ensure greater overall parking availability (even with fewer spots).
+Bikeshare stations, along with intersection daylighting, will replace some of the curbside parking; additional parking meters and a residential parking permit program should ensure greater overall parking availability (even with fewer spots).

 Now, what about turns?